 - Play B with your index finger.

 - Play C with your thumb.

 Make sure you use the same fingerings (use the same fingers to play the same keys) on the way back down.
-As you start to feel comfortable playing one octave on the piano keyboard, you can start practicing playing two octaves or more at a time.
+As you feel comfortable playing one octave on the piano keyboard, you can start practicing two or more at once.
 You can add on an octave higher or an octave lower; either is fine.